nicferrier/keepie/README.md

 pgBoot.js assumes:

 * the use of initdb to create the server locally
-* the path of initdb as of ubuntu 16 postgresql-10 package
 * a made up port is used

 Lastly, one more convenience.
 The randomly chosen port is also written